-Interconnect Birmingham, a major new wayfinding system was installed in Colmore Business District (CBD) and the city more widely in 2012.
-CBD worked with a number of partners, including Retail Birmingham, Marketing Birmingham, Birmingham City Council and Centro to design, develop and deliver the system.
+Interconnect Birmingham, a major new wayfinding system was installed in Colmore Business District and the city more widely in 2012.
+Colmore BID worked with a number of partners, including Retail Birmingham, Marketing Birmingham, Birmingham City Council and Centro to design, develop and deliver the system.
 Maps and totems are on Colmore Row, Snow Hill Station and Newhall Street, as well as Corporation Street, New Street and other city centre locations.

-CBD Chairman, Gary Cardin, said, “Businesses have supported our ambition to have comprehensive, high quality and legible wayfinding systems, to help clients and visitors to get to their destinations efficiently and clearly.
+Colmore Business District Chairman, Gary Cardin, said, “Businesses have supported our ambition to have comprehensive, high quality and legible wayfinding systems, to help clients and visitors to get to their destinations efficiently and clearly.
 We are delighted through this huge partnership project to provide a new clear and sensible map based wayfinding product.
-Colmore Business District has played a leading role in delivering this system.
+Colmore BID has played a leading role in delivering this system.
 It gives business visitors, tourists and others a better understanding of the city, so that they can explore it more easily, whilst also ensuring we remain a welcoming place, encouraging businesses and visitors to walk around our city and make the most of what we have to offer.
 Judging by the number of people already using the maps it is a successful addition to the City.”